mrdavidjcole/wistiakit-demo-masterclass/README.md

 # WistiaKit demo for MasterClass

 This here's a small app demonstrating WistiaKit, specifically for MasterClass.
-It's configured to set the `referrer` to "masterclass.com", so videos with MasterClass's Wistia account (which has domain restrictions enabled) will work.
+It's configured to set the `referrer` to "masterclass.com", so videos within MasterClass's Wistia account (which has domain restrictions enabled) will work.

 ## To run this app: